nteyan/azure-servicehealth-alerting-automation/README.md

 In this repository, you will find a "Starter Kit" to activate email notification on Service Health events.

 Source : https://learn.microsoft.com/en-us/azure/service-health/

+You can also use the quickstart demo template provided by Microsoft : https://learn.microsoft.com/en-in/samples/azure/azure-quickstart-templates/monitor-servicehealth-alert/